31 July 2013

 On labelling, all products intended for retail sale in Mexico are required to bear a label in Spanish prior to importation.
 Most NOMs require commercial information to be affixed, adhered, sewn, or tagged onto the product, with information such as the name/business name and address of the importer and exporter, trademark or commercial brand name of the product, net contents, use/handling/care instructions for the product and relevant warnings and precautions, if applicable, in Spanish.

 With 12 free trade agreements in place, Mexico is having preferential access to 44 countries, including the EU, US and Japan.
 In a recent move of interest to Hong Kong traders, Mexico signed on 18 June 2012 a comprehensive agreement for the avoidance of double taxation (CDTA) with Hong Kong, aiming to encourage the flow of investment and talent between the two economies.
-Under the CDTA, tax paid for income earned in Hong Kong by Mexican residents will be allowed as credit against tax payable in Mexico, while a lower withholding tax will be applied to Hong Kong residents receiving interest from Mexico.
+With the enforcement by 7 March 2013, tax paid for income earned in Hong Kong by Mexican residents will be allowed as credit against tax payable in Mexico from the year of assessment 2014/2015 onwards, while a lower withholding tax will be applied to Hong Kong residents receiving interest from Mexico.

 Hong Kong’s Trade with Mexico^

-On the other hand, Mexico is Hong Kong’s 3rd largest source of imports in Latin America, with total imports from Mexico decreasing by 6% to US$471 million in the first eleven months of 2012, following a 14% increase to US$563 million in 2011.
-Leading import items in January-November 2012 included computers (shared 27% of the total), telecommunications equipment & parts (14%), parts & accessories of office machines/computers (10%), plastic waste, parings & scrap (8%), crustaceans, molluscs & aquatic invertebrates, chilled, frozen, dried, salted or in brine (5%), fresh or dried fruit and nuts (5%) and leather (4%).
+On the other hand, Mexico is Hong Kong’s 4th largest source of imports in Latin America, with total imports from Mexico increasing by 1% to US$226 million in the first five months of 2013, following an 8% decrease to US$521 million in 2012.
+Leading import items in January-May 2013 included computers (shared 28% of the total), telecommunications equipment & parts (18%), fresh or dried fruit and nuts (10%), parts & accessories of office machines/computers (7%), plastic waste, parings & scrap (6%) and crustaceans, molluscs & aquatic invertebrates, chilled, frozen, dried, salted or in brine (5%).

 ^ Since offshore trade has not been captured by ordinary trade figures, these numbers do not necessarily reflect the export business managed by Hong Kong companies.